AichSwayamprava/A-Comprehensive-Sentiment-Analysis-Framework-on-Twitter-Data/README.md

 ![image](https://github.com/AichSwayamprava/A-Comprehensive-Sentiment-Analysis-Framework-on-Twitter-Data/assets/128501002/e7144ea9-4c76-4aa0-896d-3daf2c4468fa)

 It contains 1,600,000 tweets extracted using the twitter API.
 The tweets have been annotated (0 = negative, 2 = neutral, 4 = positive) and they can be used to detect sentiment.
 But only 40000 rows where randomly selected from this dataset, with equal distribution of positive and negative tweets, i.e. neutral tweets were ignored as this study focuses on binary classification.

+## Data Description:

+Dataset Composition: The dataset includes fields such as 'target' (indicating sentiment polarity), 'ids', 'date', 'flag', 'user', and 'text'.
+We preprocess the data to create a balanced subset with 20,000 tweets each for negative, neutral, and positive sentiments.

+Data Processing and Balancing: We use the VADER tool to reclassify and balance the dataset, ensuring uniform representation across sentiment classes.

+Data Cleaning and Preprocessing: We perform data cleaning to remove irrelevant and noisy components from the text data, including URLs, HTML tags, special characters, and user mentions.
+We also perform tokenization, stop word removal, lemmatization, and expansion of contractions.